Chlamydia is a sexually transmitted infection. It often causes no symptoms, but can have serious health consequences.

 - chronic prostate infection

-If you have had unprotected sexual intercourse or if you experience symptoms, being screened for an STI is strongly recommended.
-Screening of Chlamydia is done by analyzing a urine sample or secretions taken from the vagina, cervix, urethra or anus.
+If you have had unprotected sex or are experiencing symptoms, screening for STIs is strongly recommended.
+Screening of chlamydia is done by taking a urine sample or secretions from the vagina, cervix, urethra or anus.

-The use of antibiotics enables infected individuals to recover completely from the infection.
-To avoid complications, it is essential to obtain prompt medical treatment.
-Medication is free of charge for infected individuals and their sexual partners.
-Upon presenting a prescription and a valid healthcare card, you can obtain it from your pharmacist.
-It is crucial to advise all of your sexual partners, so they can be treated.
-Remember that your pharmacist is always there to help you if you have any questions about the treatment.
+Taking an antibiotic will completely cure the infection.
+To avoid complications, it is essential to get treatment quickly.
+Both the infected person and their partners will need to be treated.
+If you have a sexually transmitted infection, you must tell your partner(s) to prevent them from infecting others.
+Medication is free for the infected person and their sexual partners.
+With a prescription and a valid healthcare card, you can get them from your pharmacist.
+Remember that your pharmacist is always there to answer your questions and give you advice if you have any questions about treatment.

-Efficacy of treatment is not immediate.
-The infected person remains contagious and must avoid unprotected sexual intercourse for some time to prevent spreading the infection:
+Treatment is not immediately effective.
+The antibiotic must have time to work.
+The infected person remains contagious and must avoid having unprotected sex for a certain period of time to prevent transmission:

-- until the end of his/her treatment, if it lasts several days
+- until the end of treatment, if it lasts several days

-- seven days after his/her treatment, if it is a single dose
+- seven days after treatment, if it is a single dose

-The use of a condom is the best way to protect against STIs.
-No one is immune to this type of silent disease, regardless of a sexual partner's hygiene, social background, or the absence of symptoms or whether you have known him/her for a long time.
-A condom is easy to use and inexpensive, and is an integral part of healthy sexual practices.
+Using a condom is the best way to prevent STIs.
+No one is immune to this silent infection, regardless of the hygiene of the sexual partner, their social background, the absence of symptoms, or whether you have known them for a long time.
+Condoms are easy to use and inexpensive, and are an integral part of healthy sexual practices.
 Don't hesitate to demand it from your partner!

-Remember that your pharmacist is always there to help you and to answer your questions concerning any health issues!
+Remember that your pharmacist is always there to help you and to answer your questions for health-related matters!